fmariluis/fmariluis.github.io/_posts/2016-11-29-django-full-text-search.markdown

 First, make sure that ```django.contrib.postgres``` is in ```INSTALLED_APPS```.

-Next, we need a simple form:
+Next, we need a simple form to submit the search terms:

 {% highlight html %}
 {% raw %}